As part of celebrating the 125th anniversary

 fill out a questionaire in the first day of class to describe their background and

-Course enrollment in the Spring is limited to 30 students.
+Course enrollment is limited to 25 students.
 If enrollment reaches this

-cap the instructors will distributed a survey on the first day to select who may take the course.
+cap the instructors will use the questionnaire on the first day to select who may take the course.

-The principal goal of the survey is to select a diverse group that has a mix of relevant
+The goal of selection is to have a diverse group that has a mix of relevant

 skills and backgrounds.